docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 ##Quick search

 The quick search bar appears on top of the documents/parts list.
-It lets you quickly find an item from its reference or name.
+It lets you quickly find an item from its name, type, identifier, version, author, creation date, modification date.

 {% image /assets/images/documentation/en/image08.png "Quick search bar"%}